 - SRB2 is for NAS messages, all using DCCH logical channel.
 SRB2 has a lower priority than SRB1 and may be configured by the network after AS security activation;

-- SRB3 is for specific RRC messages when UE is in EN-DC, all using DCCH logical channel.
+- SRB3 is for specific RRC messages when UE is in (NG)EN-DC, or NR-DC all using DCCH logical channel.

 In downlink piggybacking of NAS messages is used only for bearer establishment/modification/release.
 In uplink piggybacking of NAS message is used only for transferring the initial NAS message during connection setup and connection resume.